RajveerSinghBisht/Internship-Automation-bot/README.md

 #### 5. Logs and Debugging

+Create a 'logs' folder where you will download the complete project files.
 Log files are saved in the `logs/` folder.
 If something breaks, check the logs for details.

 #### 6. Stopping the Automation